mojzu/sso/manual/api/auth-oauth2.md

 ### Callback [GET]

-Used by Microsoft OAuth provider.
+Used by Microsoft OAuth2 provider.